mms112/ExpandWorldPrefabs/README.md

 - terrain (P): List of terrain operations.
   - Automatically creates missing _TerrainCompiler objects.
   - When compiler object is created, the terrain change is delayed by 1 second.
-  - Automatically affects all compilers within the distance.
+  - Automatically affects all compilers within the radius.
+  - Only works for zones that are loaded by some client.
+    - For this reason, radius shouldn't exceed ~100 meters.

 Terrain operation: